 - Highlight the text you want to change into a heading

-- Select the Heading Style you want to apply from the advanced formatting toolbar (you access the advanced formatting toolbar by clicking on the Show/Hide Kitchen sink icon) – for most themes your best option is Heading 3
+- Select the Heading Style you want to apply from the advanced formatting toolbar (you access the advanced formatting toolbar by clicking on the Toolbar toggle icon) – for most themes your best option is Heading 3

 - Preview your post to make sure that headings you’ve used has broken your post into manageable chunks

 When you write about a website you should link to it as your readers often want to check it out in more detail.
 Refer to Add Links support page to see how to add a link.

 Back to Top

 While you’re less likely to use colored text in posts on a personal / professional blog it can engage students and draw attention to specific information on posts on a class blog.